Quail Eggs

 More on Eggs.

 In the sushi bars quail eggs are most often used raw, but other Asian peoples use them cooked.
 In Thailand they are fried sunny side up and sold by street vendors 6 or 7 to a bowl.
-Jars and cans of quail eggs in brine from Vietnam are quite common now.
-Quail eggs are also a local specialty in parts of North America, either hard boiled as garnishes or pickled as snacks.
+Jars and cans of quail eggs in water are shipped from Vietnam and Thailand.
+Pickled ones are packaged in North America.
+They are used as a delicacy or as a garnish.

 Buying:

-Quail eggs are generally found in the egg section of Asian markets packed in tiny plastic egg cartons holding 10 eggs or 15 eggs.
-They are also available in cans, already hard cooked and peeled, about 24 per 14 ounce can.
+Fresh Quail Eggs are generally found in the egg section of markets packed in tiny plastic egg cartons holding 10, 18, or 24 eggs.
+They are also available in cans, already hard cooked and peeled, about 22 per 14 ounce can.
+Aroy-D brand from Thailand is very good.

-I have noticed that the canned eggs are quite spherical and almost all yolk, with just a thin white layer.
-Fresh ones from California are pointier and have a white to yolk ratio similar to chicken eggs.
+I have encountered canned eggs that are quite spherical and almost all yolk, with just a thin white layer.
+Fresh ones from California are pointier and have a white to yolk ratio similar to chicken eggs, as do the canned ones from Aroy-D.

 Warning:

-Buy extras and cook and peel a day in advance when you aren't rushed.
+For fresh eggs, buy extras and cook and peel a day in advance when you aren't rushed.
 Peeling takes patience and care due to the small size and delicacy of the eggs, and the tough undershell membrane.
+You will have some losses.

 Cooking: